Noah180/test123/rpc.md

 **Arguments:**

-    1. "action" (string, required) The action to execute "start" for starting a scan
-    "abort" for aborting the current scan (returns true when abort was successful) "status" for progress report (in %) of the current scan
+    1. "action"                       (string, required) The action to execute "start" for starting a scan "abort" for aborting the current scan (returns true when abort was successful) "status" for progress report (in %) of the current scan
-    2. "scanobjects" (array, required) Array of scan objects [
-	    Every scan object is either a string descriptor or an object:
+    2. "scanobjects"                  (array, required) Array of scan objects [                             Every scan object is either a string descriptor or an object:
             "descriptor",             (string, optional) An output descriptor
-	    {
-		    (object, optional) An object with output descriptor and metadata "desc": "descriptor", (string, required) An output descriptor "range": n, (numeric, optional) Up to what child index HD chains should be explored (default: 1000) },
+            {                         (object, optional) An object with output descriptor and metadata "desc": "descriptor",   (string, required) An output descriptor "range": n,             (numeric, optional) Up to what child index HD chains should be explored (default: 1000) },
             ...
         ]

 **Result:**

      {
       "unspents": [
         {
         "txid" : "transactionid",     (string) The transaction id "vout": n,                    (numeric) the vout value
         "scriptPubKey" : "script",    (string) the script key "amount" : x.xxx,             (numeric) The total amount in QTUM of the unspent output "height" : n,                 (numeric) Height of the unspent transaction output }
        ,...],
      "total_amount" : x.xxx,          (numeric) The total amount of all found unspent outputs in QTUM ]

+## searchlogs

+searchlogs <fromBlock> <toBlock> (address) (topics) requires -logevents to be enabled

+**Arguments:**

+    1. "fromBlock"        (numeric, required) The number of the earliest block (latest may be given to mean the most recent block).
+    2. "toBlock"          (string, required) The number of the latest block (-1 may be given to mean the most recent block).
+    3. "address"          (string, optional) An address or a list of addresses to only get logs from particular account(s).
+    4. "topics"           (string, optional) An array of values from which at least one must appear in the log entries.
+The order is important, if you want to leave topics out use null, e.g. ["null", "0x00..."].
+    5. "minconf"          (uint, optional, default=0) Minimal number of confirmations before a log is returned

+**Examples:**

+    > qtum-cli searchlogs 0 100 '{"addresses": ["12ae42729af478ca92c8c66773a3e32115717be4"]}' '{"topics": ["null","b436c2bf863ccd7b8f63171201efd4792066b4ce8e543dde9c3e9e9ab98e216c"]}'

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "searchlogs", "params": [0 100 {"addresses": ["12ae42729af478ca92c8c66773a3e32115717be4"]} {"topics": ["null","b436c2bf863ccd7b8f63171201efd4792066b4ce8e543dde9c3e9e9ab98e216c"]}] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

 ## sendmany

 Send multiple times.
 Amounts are double-precision floating point numbers.